c19early.org COVID-19 treatment researchVitamin AVitamin A (more..)

 Figure 27.
 Efficacy vs. cost for COVID-19 treatments.

 Studies to date show that vitamin A is an effective treatment for COVID-19.
-Statistically significant lower risk is seen for recovery and cases.
-7 studies from 6 independent teams in 3 countries show significant improvements.
+Significantly lower risk is seen for recovery and cases.
+7 studies from 6 independent teams in 3 countries show significant benefit.
 Meta analysis using the most serious outcome reported shows 36% [6‑56%] lower risk.
 Results are similar for Randomized Controlled Trials, higher quality studies, and peer-reviewed studies.
 Results are consistent with early treatment being more effective than late treatment.
 6 sufficiency studies analyze outcomes based on serum levels, showing 80% [52‑92%] lower risk for patients with higher vitamin A levels.
 In exclusion sensitivity analysis, statistical significance is lost after excluding 2 of 14 studies in pooled analysis.

 The European Food Safety Authority has found evidence for a causal relationship between the intake of vitamin A and optimal immune system function1,2.

-Al-Sumiadai (B): Treatment and prophylaxis studies of vitamin A in Iraq.
+Treatment and prophylaxis studies of vitamin A in Iraq.

 The treatment study contained 100 patients, 50 treated with 200,000IU vitamin A for two days, showing lower progression to severe disease, and shorter duration of symptoms.